yul154/Tuning-parameter/Machine Learning secrets/Classfication.md

 # Tuning parameter
 1. should calculate the minimum point of this cost function
   1. gradient descent:using taking steps in the current direction of the slope, and the learning rate is like the length of the step you take.

+ # SVM
+ * a supervised algorithm that can classify cases by finding a separator.
+ ## Challenges
+ 1. how do we mapping data into a higher-dimensional space: kernal function
+ 2. how can we find the best separator: find biggest margin

+ ## Pros and Cons
+* Pros:
+1. accurate in high-dimensional spaces
+2. memory efficient(subset of training points)
+* Cons
+1.Prone to over-fitting
+2.small datasets
+3. no probability estimation

+## Applications
+1. Image recognition
+2. Text category assignment
+3. Detecting spam
+4. Sentiment analysis
+5. Gene expression classification
+ 2. how can we find the best separator: fin
+ 2. how can we find the best separator: fin